GOP weighs nearly unprecedented move to pass health care bill

 Democrats are wary that Republicans could try to rush a vote using an analysis influenced by the White House's agenda in order to avoid a damaging CBO score that might scare off fence-sitting members.

-“If the American people are to have any faith at all in this process, the non-partisan experts at the CBO should not have their work undercut by an administration that is desperate to sign legislation into law that will throw millions of Americans off of their health insurance,” Josh Miller-Lewis, a spokesman for Senator Bernie Sanders, I-Vt., the ranking Democrat on the Budget Committee.
+“If the American people are to have any faith at all in this process, the non-partisan experts at the CBO should not have their work undercut by an administration that is desperate to sign legislation into law that will throw millions of Americans off of their health insurance,” Josh Miller-Lewis, a spokesman for Sen. Bernie Sanders, I-Vt., the ranking minority member on the Budget Committee.

 Lawmakers have already taken a series of unusual procedural steps this session in crafting health care legislation, though.